Quick Stats

 How to Apply

 The SHS Foundation does not have a public application process.
-The foundation makes contributions exclusively to preselected charitable organizations and explicitly does not accept unsolicited requests for funds.
+The foundation makes contributions exclusively to preselected charitable organisations and explicitly does not accept unsolicited requests for funds.

 - Trustee and manager discretion